ben-EDT/usb-power/README.md

 NB: You need to run as root in order to have enough privileges.

 * python3 power.py query
+* python3 power.py toggle
-* python3 power.py on
+* python3 power.py state
-* python3 power.py off
+* python3 power.py cycle

-* python3 power.py reboot < seconds to wait between power off and power on >
+You can pass an integer or float to "cycle" to determine the pause (in seconds) between power off and power on.
+Defaults to 1.